Parrthjain08/ATM/README.md

 # ATM
-This project is based on Atm system .
-It  helps user to deopsit , withdraw or check their current balance
+This project is based on Atm system.
+It  helps user to deposit , withdraw or check their current balance.